obfuscatedgenerated/ollieos_test_pkg/README.md

 The OllieOS system to build against is installed through npm using the website's git repo.
 Webpack and Typescript are used to build the package.
 OllieOS is declared external to avoid bundling it with the package, but allowing it to be imported.

+Each program should be 1 file.

 If you wish to instead only write JavaScript, write directly to the output file instead and jump to the [Completing the package](#completing-the-package) section.

-The output file should be named in the format `name-version.js`.

 ## Building with the OllieOS system

-The system is set up automatically to use the name and version information from the package.json file.
+The system is set up automatically to use the from the package.json file and a README file if found.
+View [webpack.config.js](webpack.config.js) to configure the programs emitted by the system.

 The project may be built using `npm run build`.
 The output will be in the `dist` directory.
 Source maps are emitted to the `maps` directory.